 Choose the Direct Contracts icon in your navigation bar.

 When setting your contract amount, choose the "Milestones" option to customize the phases of your job.
+There is a $5 minimum for milestones.

 Your client will need to place funds in escrow with Upwork Escrow before the contract can start.
 Once you request payment to your client they will have 14 days to accept or reject the request.
 If they don’t take action after 14 days, the funds are automatically released to you.